Dr Mahdi Rezaei

 Profile

-Dr Mahdi Rezaei is an Assistant Professor of Computer Science and a University Academic Fellow at the Institute for Transport Studies (ITS), University of Leeds.
-His background and main research interests are AI, ML, and Computer Vision for Autonomous Vehicles including driver/occupant monitoring, pedestrians’ intention prediction, and AV/road-user interactions.
-He has over 15 years of experience in academia and industry and currently leads a team of computer vision experts and researchers in transportation at the University of Leeds.
-Dr Rezaei is an executive member of the “Universities Transport Study Group” (UTSG) in the UK, a team leader in the EU Hi-Drive flagship project, a member of the Academic Advisory Group in the LIDA data scientist development programme (LIPAG), and also principle investigator and Co-I of multiple EU and UK funded projects in AV field.
+Mahdi Rezaei is an Associate Professor in Computer Vision and Machine Learning at the Institute for Transport Studies (ITS), University of Leeds.
+His background and main research interests are AI, ML, and Computer Vision for Autonomous Vehicles including driver & occupant monitoring, traffic perception, pedestrian intention prediction, and AV/road-user interactions.
+He has over 15 years of experience in academia and industry and currently leads a team of computer vision experts and researchers in transportation and intelligent vehicles at the University of Leeds.
+Professor Rezaei is an executive member of the “Universities Transport Study Group” (UTSG) in the UK, a team leader in the EU Hi-Drive flagship project, a member of the Academic Advisory Group in the LIDA data scientist development programme (LIPAG).
+Dr Rezaei is also the Principal Investigator / Co-investigator in more than £3.4 million funded projects in international consortiums, Horizon Europe, EPSRC, and UKRI calls.

 Education